tnichols217/notes/EBME 105/2 - Design.md

 # Design Process

 ## User Needs

 The needs or problem that needs to be solved.
 Specifies the requirements of the process

 - Categorizes requirements, wants, nice to haves
 - Also specifies what is safe and possible

+### Solving ambiguity
+Ensure that all requirements are solidly defined and specified Later in the process,

 ## Design Input